This article is reprinted from the Fall 2019 issue of the Members’ Magazine.

 Organized by color, the exhibition celebrates Henry Arnhold not only by drawing a parallel between him and the Elector of Saxony, but also by emulating the theatrical and historical display of porcelain.
 In European courts during the late seventeenth and eighteenth centuries, a fascination with Asian porcelain led to the creation of elaborate “porcelain rooms,” including the Japanese Palace of Augustus the Strong.
 Vases, plates, teapots, and cups from various parts of the world were displayed together, often arranged by color, in extravagant architectural spaces intended to astonish and amaze.
 We hope visitors to The Frick Collection experience much the same delight when viewing Henry Arnhold’s extraordinary bequest.

-Top: Installation view of Henry Arnhold’s Meissen Palace: Celebrating a Collector.
+Installation view of Henry Arnhold’s Meissen Palace: Celebrating a Collector (November 7, 2019, to March 11, 2020).
 Photo: Joseph Coscia Jr.